Bob Gottlieb

-He compiled a 62–70 record (.470) in five seasons for UW–Milwaukee, a transitioning NCAA Division I Independent at the time.
+In 1975, he was hired as the head men's basketball coach and Assistant Athletic Director at the University of Wisconsin–Milwaukee.
+He compiled a 62–70 record (.470) in five seasons as coach of the Panthers, a transitioning NCAA Division I Independent at the time.
 The program moved back to NCAA Division III competition for the 1980–81 season following his departure.

 Bob Gottlieb had over 100 wins as a head coach at the Division I level, including wins over Gonzaga, Cincinnati, Florida State, Auburn, Illinois, Western Kentucky, Vanderbilt, and the University of Tulsa.

-He coached under Jack Hartman at Kansas State, Eddie Sutton at Creighton, Tex Winter at Long Beach State, as well as Ralph Miller at Oregon State.
-In 2014, his son Gregg, joined the staff at Oregon State as an assistant under Wayne Tinkle.
+After spending a year in the business world, Gottlieb and Jessie Evans were hired as assistant coaches under Tex Winter at Long Beach State.
+In 1983, he was hired as an assistant coach on Ralph Miller's staff at Oregon State.

+By 1987, Gottlieb was reported to have entered the professional basketball world as the head coach and general manager of a planned Southern California team in what was then known as the International Basketball Association, an independent league which enforced a height limit for its players.
+Before the league was scheduled to begin play in 1988, however, it downsized dramatically and Gottlieb's team, which would have been called the Orange Crush, was one of at least four which was dropped from the league.
+What remained was renamed the World Basketball League.

 For his last 10 years he operated a leading year-round basketball development program for offensive basketball skills in Southern California, Branch West Basketball Academy.

-Gottlieb died on November 23, 2014 at the age of 74.
+Gottlieb died on November 23, 2014, at the age of 74 after a three-year battle with melanoma.

 In 2018 he was inducted into the Southern California Jewish Sports Hall of Fame.